 Points to be cautious about:

-Now let’s answer some of the frequently asked questions for open-source image generation models.
-Questions like “Why should I choose open-source models over commercial ones?” and “What should I consider when deploying models in production?” are already covered in my previous blog post, so I do not list them here.
+Now let’s answer some of the FAQs for open-source image generation models.
+Questions like “Why should I choose open-source models over proprietary ones” are already covered in my previous blog post, so they are not listed here.

 LoRA, or Low-Rank Adaptation, is an advanced technique designed for fine-tuning machine learning models, including generative models like Stable Diffusion.
 It works by using a small number of trainable parameters to fine-tune these models on specific tasks or to adapt them to new data.
 As it significantly reduces the number of parameters that need to be trained, it does not require extensive computational resources.